 ・Japan is sparse in natural resources.

-Europeans arrived in Southeast Asia in the early 16th century in search of spices, and were initially engaged in trading activities, then seeking to dominate the indigenous peoples in order to obtain more products and monopolize the trade.
+Europeans arrived in Southeast Asia in the early 16th century in search of spices.
+They were initially engaged in trading activities, then sought to dominate the indigenous peoples to obtain more products and monopolize the trade.

-As the industrial revolution progressed in the 19th century in Europe, the need for raw material supply and product markets increased, European countries began to acquire territory and manage colonies in Asia.
+As the industrial revolution progressed in the 19th century, the need for raw material supplies and product markets increased.
+European countries began to acquire territory and manage colonies.

-In 1543 the first Europeans arrived in Japan accidentally on a wrecked ship.
-This was when matchlock guns were introduced by Portuguese to Japan.
-Since the accidental discovery of Japan, several European countries established diplomatic relationships with Japan.
-After dissolving the matchlock gun and studied how the guns were made, Japanese feudal lords soon started to have a large number of guns produced in Japan.
+In 1543, the first Europeans arrived in Japan accidentally on a wrecked ship.
+This was when the Portuguese introduced matchlock guns to Japan.
+Since the accidental discovery of Japan, several European countries established diplomatic relationships with it.
+After the matchlock gun was taken apart and studied to determine how it was made, Japanese feudal lords started having a large number of guns produced in Japan.

-The Portuguese and Spanish trading ships also carried missionaries, and they always asked for permission to proselytize in the new lands they were to establish trade with.
-They began trading only with those areas that gave permission for missionary work.
+The Portuguese and Spanish trading ships also carried missionaries, who always asked for permission to proselytize in the new lands with which they were to establish trade.
+They began trading only with those areas that permitted their missionary work.

-The reasons why Japan was not invade by Europeans
+The reasons why Europeans did not invade Japan

-・Japan was in the Warring States period, and the war potential of the feudal lords was substantial, so countries like Spain simply abandoned the idea of invasion.
-In fact, feudal lords throughout Japan had a large number of troops and substantial number of fire-arms.
-Many of them were superior commanders of war whose names went down the history.
-These lords would have been unified to repel the invaders, if there had been any coming from outside Japan.
-The military power of Japan could have overwhelmed European countries.
-Japan in the Warring States Period was by far stronger than countries in South East Asia or in South America.
+・Japan was in the Warring States period, and the potential for war among the feudal lords was substantial.
+Therefore, countries like Spain simply abandoned the idea of invasion.
+In fact, feudal lords throughout Japan had a large number of troops and a substantial number of firearms.
+Many of them were superior commanders of war whose names went down in history.
+These lords would have been unified to repel any invaders from outside Japan.
+Japan’s military power could have overwhelmed that of European countries.
+In the Warring States period, Japan was far stronger than countries in Southeast Asia or South America.

-・In addition, priority was given to colonizing South Eastern Asian countries as they were closer to Europe and had spices which worth almost equal to the value of gold.
+・In addition, priority was given to colonizing Southeastern Asian countries, as they were closer to Europe and had spices worth almost as much as gold.

-・ In 1657 Japan took seclusion policy and banned the entry of Europeans except the Dutch.
-The purpose was to ban Christianity but this also prevented from Europeans to pave the way for invasion.
+・ In 1657, Japan adopted a seclusion policy and banned the entry of Europeans except for the Dutch.
+The purpose was to ban Christianity but this also prevented Europeans from paving the way for invasion.

-The Shogunate relented and signed a so-called “unequal treaty”.
-Japan thus began to have a pressing need to modernize and be as strong as European countries and the US because otherwise it would be doomed to be colonized.
+The Shogunate relented and signed a so-called “unequal treaty.”
+Thus, Japan began to have a pressing need to modernize and be as strong as European countries and the US; otherwise, it would be doomed to colonization.

 This was the beginning of the Meiji Era (1868-1912).
-In just a few decades of the Meiji era, Japan succeeded in acquiring nearly the same level of power as the West.
-They had a slogan “Catch up with them, surpass them”.
+In just a few decades, Japan succeeded in acquiring nearly the same level of power as the West.
+It had a slogan: “Catch up with them, surpass them.”
 In fact, Japan developed at an amazing pace.
-Perhaps this was attributable to the fact that the Japanese already had high intelligence and were diligent while they were trying hard to show that they were not inferior nor were they barbaric.
+Perhaps this was because the Japanese were highly intelligent and diligent; they tried hard to show that they were not inferior or barbaric.

-In late Edo Era, twenty years before the arrival of the Americans, nearly eighty-six percent of children in Tokyo went to school.
-It was a significantly high rate as only 20 to 25 percent of children went to school even in big cities in England back then.
-Japan had the fundamental to develop rapidly.
+In the late Edo Era, 20 years before the arrival of the Americans, nearly 86 percent of children in Tokyo went to school.
+This was a significantly high rate, as only 20 to 25 percent of children went to school in big cities in England back then.
+Japan had the foundation to develop rapidly.

-Commodore Perry, who came by black ships, had the map of Japan made by a Japanese and found the map in the book to be so accurate to his own measurements that he changed his strategy to contact the Japanese through diplomacy rather than attack.
+Commodore Perry, who came by the Black Ships, had a Japanese citizen make a map of Japan; he found the map in the book to be so accurate with regard to his own measurements that he changed his strategy, deciding to confront the Japanese through diplomacy rather than attack.

-Japan could have been colonized after the World War II .
+Japan could have been colonized after World War II.
 However, GHQ’s (General Headquarters of the Allied Forces) policy of full-fledged occupation and governance over Japan was quite surprising.
 They allowed the Japanese government to continue to exist.

-The reason is because democratization would lead to “weakening” in terms of military.
-This would make sense if you think what kind of countries are threats today.
-Take countries like Russia, China or North Korea for example.
+The reason was that democratization would weaken the military.
+This makes sense if you think about the kind of countries that are threats today, like Russia, China, and North Korea.
 These countries are all ruled by dictators.
 However, the situation would be very different if democracies prevailed in these countries.

-Democratization means making all the people the “protagonists” of the country and it would make it extremely difficult for a dictator to rule the country.
-The government would listen to the voices of people.
-Also, the U.S. wanted Japan to be a buffer zone between the capitalist camp and Soviet Union.
+Democratization means making all the people the “protagonists” of the country.
+This would make it extremely difficult for a dictator to rule.
+The government would listen to the voices of the people.
+Also, the U.S. wanted Japan to be a buffer zone between the capitalist camp and the Soviet Union.